netomantonio/matrix-protocol/MEF_MATRIX_EMBEDDING_FRAMEWORK.md

 ### 🔹 `domain_ref`
 **Required** | **String**

-Reference to a domain node identifier defined in the organization's CSH.
-The system automatically resolves ownership, review, and authority rules based on CSH configuration.
+Reference to a domain node identifier defined in the organization's MOC.
+The system automatically resolves ownership, review, and authority rules based on MOC configuration.

 **Universal concepts (examples)**:
 - Technical knowledge and implementation